Correlation function for the $T_{bb}$ state: Determination of the binding, scattering lengths, effective ranges and molecular probabilities: Formalism

 \subsection{Inverse problem}

 To do the inverse problem we start from the generated correlation functions and produce synthetic data, choosing $31$ points from each correlation function with a homogeneous error corresponding to the $10\%$ of the minimum value taken by the correlation function.
+Then we assume a potential